 I took part in what’s become a parade of activist cameos in the movie.
 Searching the background scenes, people familiar with the liberty movement will find Easter eggs such as Grover Norquist, president of Americans for Tax Reform, playing a disheveled wino

 .
 While TAS was on set, Michael Shermer of Skeptic

 magazine participated as an extra in the wedding scene (along with his daughter).
 Logan Darrow Clements, a filmmaker who recently created the documentary Sick and Sicker

 about socialized Canadian healthcare, mingled as a wedding goer.
 Joining me as extras were Chelsea Krafve, a coordinator at Students for Liberty

 and Ross Kenyon, a member on the board of directors for the Association of Libertarian Feminists

 and an editor at the Online Library of Liberty

 .
-Also joining me is my close friend, Caitlin Ewing, now an entrepreneur.
+Also joining me was my friend, Caitlin Ewing, now an entrepreneur.
 In college, Caitlin spent late nights with me at house-parties, writing “John Galt” on sleeping drinkers’ arms so they might wake up in the morning and ask the great question.